 In 2011, a law (link) was voted to implement quotas in the workplace.
 The intention of the law is to ensure that women are included on the board of directors of companies.
-The quota consists of at least one third of the lesser represented gender in boardrooms of public and private companies.
+The quota consists of at least one third of the lesser represented gender in boardrooms of public and listed companies.
 In 2023, the impact of this law will be assessed by the Parliament.
-Additionally, in 2012, a royal decree (link) determined that at least one top civil servant out of three needs to be a woman.
+In 2007, the MEP Decree (link) was voted to balance the representation of men and women in all Flemish advisory and administrative bodies.
+On the federal level, in 2012, a royal decree (link) determined that at least one top civil servant out of three needs to be a woman.